Abatement

 Restrictions and conditions are provisions you can add to a Lasting Power of Attorney that control what your attorneys must do, cannot do, or should consider when making decisions on your behalf.

-A restrictive covenant is a legally binding contractual promise not to do something specific, commonly used to prevent competition with a business or restrict how property or [land](/glossary/immovable-property) can be used.
+A restrictive covenant is a legally binding promise not to do something specific, commonly used to prevent competition or restrict how property can be used.

-Revocation is the legal cancellation of a [will](/glossary/will), making it void, either through deliberate actions like creating a new will or automatically when you marry or enter a civil partnership.
+Revocation is the legal cancellation of a will, either through deliberate actions like creating a new will or automatically when you marry.

 Safeguarding is the legal protection provided to vulnerable adults who have care and support needs and cannot protect themselves from abuse, neglect, or exploitation.

-A sailor's will (or privileged will) is a [will](/glossary/will) made by mariners or seamen at sea that remains valid without witnesses, written formalities, or the usual age requirements under UK law.
+A sailor's will (or privileged will) is a will made by mariners at sea that remains valid without witnesses or written formalities under UK law.

-A same-sex couple is two people of the same gender in a relationship, who have identical legal rights to opposite-sex couples when married or in a [civil partnership](/glossary/civil-partner) under UK law.
+A same-sex couple is two people of the same gender in a relationship, with identical legal rights to opposite-sex couples when married or in a civil partnership.

-A scheme administrator is the person or organization legally responsible for running a pension scheme on a day-to-day basis, including processing contributions, keeping records, and deciding who receives [death benefits](/glossary/death-in-service).
+A scheme administrator is the person or organisation legally responsible for running a pension scheme, including processing contributions and deciding who receives death benefits.

-A second home is any residential property you own in addition to your [main residence](/glossary/main-residence), such as a holiday home, vacation property, or inherited house, which has distinct tax and estate planning implications.
+A second home is any residential property you own in addition to your main residence, with distinct tax and estate planning implications.

-Second marriage (or remarriage) is when someone marries again after a previous marriage ended through [divorce](/glossary/divorce), annulment, or death of their spouse, creating important estate planning considerations for blended families.
+Second marriage is when someone marries again after a previous marriage ended through divorce, annulment, or death, creating important estate planning considerations.

 Separation is when married couples or civil partners live apart, either informally by agreement or formally through a court order, while remaining legally married or partnered.